 DSRSD Board of Directors Election on Tuesday, November 6, 2018

 DSRSD Directors are elected in November of even-numbered years.
 The office is non-partisan, and the five Directors serve “at large,” meaning they represent all customers within the District’s service area.
 Their four-year terms are staggered, with two terms expiring in one even-numbered year and three terms expiring the following even-numbered year, in 2018 and 2020 respectively.
-One full term and one half term will expire in 2018.
+Two terms will expire in 2018.
 Both seats are up for election in 2018, each for a four-year term expiring in 2022.

 Become a Candidate